devinekask/development-expert-f19/week01-arduino/README.md

 Let's spice things up a little bit.
 Instead of blinking the on board LED, we'll connect a real LED to the Arduino.

 To make an LED light up, it'll need electricity running through it.
 That electric current needs to flow from somewhere to a destination.
 Just like water in a rivier, it will flow from a high potential to a low potential.
-You'll need to be careful about the amount of current flows through the LED at any given time.
+You'll need to be careful about the amount of current flowing through the LED at any given time.
 Just like with the river analogy, too much current / pressure might destroy a component (our LED).
 We will add a resistor to our circuit, to limit the current.

 We've used a couple of terms in the paragraph above, which are expressed in different units: